Gods and demons fiction: History

-Comic shenmo of the Ming and Qing dynasties
+Comedic shenmo of the Ming and Qing dynasties

 Later works of gods and demons fiction drifted away from the purely fantastical themes of novels like Journey to the West.
 Shenmo novels were still ostensibly about monsters and gods, but carried more humanistic themes.
-During the late Ming Dynasty and early Qing Dynasty, a subgenre of comedic shenmo had emerged.
+During the late Ming dynasty and early Qing dynasty, a subgenre of comedic shenmo had emerged.

 The grotesque exposés of the Qing dynasty (qiangze xiaoshuo) reference the supernatural motifs of shenmo xiaoshuo, but in the Qing exposés, the division between the real and unreal is less clear cut.
 The supernatural is placed outside conventional fantasy settings and presented as a natural part of a realistic world, bringing about its grotesque nature.
 This trait is embodied in the Journey to the West and other shenmo parodies of the late Qing dynasty.
 In A Ridiculous Journey to the West (Wuli qunao zhi xiyouji) by Wu Jianwen, the protagonist Bare-Armed Gibbon, a more venal version of Sun Wukong, aids the Vulture King once he is unable to wring any money out of a penniless fish that the vulture had caught and dropped in a puddle.

 The monkey returns in another Wu Jianwen story, Long Live the Constitution (Lixian wansui), and bickers with other characters from Journey to the West over a constitution for Heaven.
 The four main characters of Journey to the West, the monkey, Tang Sanzang, Zhu Bajie, and Sha Wujing, travel to modern Shanghai in the New Journey to the West (Xin xiyouji) by Lengxue.
 In Shanghai, they mingle with prostitutes, suffer from drug addiction, and play games of mahjong.
 Journey to the West was not the only gods and demons novel lampooned.
 New Investiture of the Gods (Xin Fengshenzhuan) is a parody of Investiture of the Gods by Dalu that was published as a guji xiaoshuo comedy.

 Novels in this subgenre include an expanded revision of The Sorcerer's Revolt, What Sort of Book Is This?
 (Hedian), Romance of Devil Killing (Zhanggui zhuan), and Quelling the Demons (Pinggui zhuan).
 Instead of focusing only on a supernatural realm, shenmo comedies used fantasy as a social commentary on the follies of the human world.
-Lu Xun theorized that the shenmo genre shaped the satirical works later written in the Qing Dynasty.
+Lu Xun theorized that the shenmo genre shaped the satirical works later written in the Qing dynasty.
 The genre also influenced the science fantasy novels of the late Qing.